-[Heading amended by No. 19 of 2010 s.
+[Heading inserted: No. 34 of 1974 s.
+4; amended: No. 19 of 2010 s.
 4.]

 THIS AGREEMENT made the 19th day of September, 1974 between THE HONOURABLE SIR CHARLES WALTER MICHAEL COURT, O.B.E., M.L.A., Premier of the State of Western Australia acting for and on behalf of the Government of the said State and its instrumentalities (hereinafter referred to as “the State”) of the one part and ALCOA OF AUSTRALIA (W.A.)
 LIMITED the name whereof was formerly Western Aluminium No Liability and later Alcoa of Australia (W.A.)
 N.L., a company duly incorporated under the Companies Statutes of the State of Victoria and having its principal office in that State at 535 Bourke Street Melbourne and having its registered office in the State of Western Australia at Hope Valley Road Kwinana (hereinafter referred to as “the Company” which term shall include its successors and permitted assigns) of the other part.